How to Get Rid of Dog Smell & Eliminate Dog Odor

-So you've got a smelly dog, and now you find yourself searching the internet for “how to get rid of smelly dog odor.”
-We've got you covered!
-Read more to discover how to make your dog stop smelling with our tried and true dog odor remedies.
+So you've got a smelly dog, and now you find yourself saying, "My dog stinks no matter what I do!"
+If you want to learn how to get rid of dog smell, we've got you covered!
+Read more to discover how to get rid of dog odor using our tried-and-true smelly dog odor remedies.

 Before you figure out how to get rid of dog body odor, you need to try to figure out why your dog smells in the first place.
 There are a number of reasons that your dog smells bad — some of them are just because of typical dog behavior, while others can be a little more serious.
 Here are the most common reasons for a smelly dog.